12 Bond Crescent, Richmond Hill, Ontario, L4E 3K2, Canada

 The application process is as follows:

-Step 1: Please fill out the application form.
+Step 1: Please fill out the online application form.

 Step 4: Acceptance

-After acceptance, students will be contacted by our school counselor to build their “Pathway to Success” study plan.
+After acceptance, students will be contacted our school to discuss their learning plan.